Nara Prefecture

 Kinpusen-ji is only 15 minutes away from the cable car station and is the first temple that welcomes you when you visit Yoshino.
 Since it is the closest to the entrance of the mountain, it is the most popular temple in Yoshino.

-Entrance of Kinpusen-ji Temple
+Sanmon of Kinpusenji Temple

-Zao-do [蔵王堂]
+Zao-do

 Once you enter the temple grounds, you will see the main temple Kimpusan-ji, Zao-do.
-The Zao-do is wooden National Treasure Building built in 1592
+The Zao-do is wooden National Treasure Building built in 1592.

-temple square of Kinpusen-ji
+Zao-do of Kinpusen-ji

 The square is surrounded by four sakura trees and is where Prince Moriyashi, the son of Go-daigo, held his last hanami party just before he died.